 - 1. Remove brass cap from stainless steel canister.
 Brass cap will not be present if canister is configured with quick connect fitting. - 2.
 Attach the pressure gauge provided by the laboratory to the stainless-steel canister inlet. - 3.
 Open valve one-half turn, then close valve. - 4.
 Record reading on the canister tag.
-If the canister does not show a vacuum or shows a vacuum of less than -26 inches Hg, then: - Label the canister tag with "Insufficient vacuum No Sample"; - Set canister aside for return to the laboratory; and - Contact task manager and lab coordinator if number of canister failures affect field work. - 5.
+If the canister does not show a vacuum or shows a vacuum of less than -26 inches Hg, then:

+- Label the canister tag with "Insufficient vacuum No Sample"; - Set canister aside for return to the laboratory; - Record canister ID number to share with task manager and lab coordinator; and - Contact task manager and lab coordinator if number of canister failures affect field work. - 5.
 Make sure valve is closed tight, but not overtight. - 6.
 Remove the pressure gauge. - 7.
 If not immediately using the stainless-steel canister for sample, place and tighten brass cap on stainless steel canister (not applicable if canister is configured with quick connect fitting).